 Note: Due to Covid-19 access to Aboriginal land for recreation purposes is temporarily restricted.
 The new Visitor Permit is available for those requiring access on compassionate grounds.

 As a result, permit applications for recreation are not available online at the moment.
-For special circumstances, please download the permit application pack.
-Once completed, submit the pack via the contact centre or via email at email@example.com.
+For special circumstances, contact the NLC Regional Offices.

 Please note the below information is only relevant once Covid-19 restrictions are lifted